-1. I am an Assistant Commissioner in the Queensland Police Service (QPS).
+- 1. I am an Assistant Commissioner in the Queensland Police Service (QPS).
 I have approximately 31 years policing experience having joined the Queensland Police Service in January 1980.
 After being inducted as a Constable in July 1981, I served in a number of uniformed positions within Brisbane before being transferred to Mareeba, Queensland.
 I served for a number of years in relieving positions in single-officer stations in rural and remote locations before being appointed to Plain Clothes duty in Brisbane in 1986.
-I have served as a Detective in various locations for approximately 10 years and have worked in education and training roles both at a District and Academy level.

-2. I have a broad range of experience as a Commissioned Officer undertaking duties in areas such areas as: Drug and Alcohol Coordination Unit and Staff Officer to the Assistant Commissioner, Operations Support Command.
+I have served as a Detective in various locations for approximately 10 years and have worked in education and training roles both at a District and Academy level. - 2.
+I have a broad range of experience as a Commissioned Officer undertaking duties in areas such areas as: Drug and Alcohol Coordination Unit and Staff Officer to the Assistant Commissioner, Operations Support Command.
 I was promoted to the rank of Superintendent, in the position of Chief of Staff, Commissioner's Office and performed duty as: District Officer at Brisbane West District; Chief Superintendent, Metropolitan North Region; and relieving as the Acting Assistant Commissioner of that Region.
 I was appointed to the position of Assistant Commissioner, Ethical Standards Command (ESC) in April 2008.
-After being
+After being promoted to Assistant Commissioner, I have relieved on a number of occasions as the Assistant Commissioner at Operations Support Command and Metropolitan North Region and have relieved on a number of occasions as the Acting Deputy Commissioner (Specialist Operations).

-(Justice of the Peace (Qual.)/ ' Commissioner for Declarations's signature) (Signature of police officer preparing statement)
+(Justice of the Peace (Quai.)/ Commissioner for Declarations's signature)